 Washington, D.C.
 Attorneys Handling Claims for Wrongful Death of Newborn

-Advocating on behalf of parents whose children were stillborn because fo medical negligence
+Advocating on behalf of parents whose children were stillborn because of medical negligence

 There is no pain greater than the pain of losing a child.
 Your grief is acutely personal, and seeking answers is a natural response to such a tragedy.
 We believe you deserve those answers as quickly as possible.